 pppoe This command sets the remote-id delimiter for an interface.
 Use the enable intermediate-agent keyword to enable the delimiter.
-Use the no form with the enable keyword to disable the delimiter.
+Use the no form with the enable keyword to port-format-type disable the delimiter.
 Use the no form without any keywords toto restore the default settings.

-pppoe intermediate-agent port-format-type remote-id {enable | ascii-code} ascii-code - ASCII character of delimiter.
+pppoe intermediate-agent port-format-type remote-id-delimiter {enable | ascii-code} ascii-code - ASCII character of delimiter.
 (Range: 0-255)